Wayne Chrebet: NFL career

-Some consider Chrebet's best overall game as the October 10, 2004 contest with the Buffalo Bills in which he enjoyed a perfect game, catching all 8 passes sent his way from quarterback Chad Pennington in a 16–14 victory.
-Chrebet's career history was named one of the greatest rags-to-riches stories in the history of professional sports by Sports Illustrated later that year.
+Some consider Chrebet's best overall game as the October 10, 2004 contest with the Buffalo Bills in which he caught all 8 passes sent his way from quarterback Chad Pennington in a 16–14 victory.

 In a November 6, 2005 game against the San Diego Chargers, Chrebet sustained a serious concussion on a clean play.
 Despite being knocked unconscious for several minutes, Chrebet still made a third-down catch for a first down, symbolic of the type of plays he made throughout his career.
-He was placed on injured reserve, ending his season.
+After the concussion, he was placed on injured reserve, ending his season.
 After being told that he risked brain damage if he suffered another concussion, Chrebet announced his retirement on June 2, 2006.

+Legacy

 At the time of his retirement, his 580 receptions were the second-most in franchise history, behind only wide receiver Don Maynard (NY Titans / NY Jets).
-His 7,365 yards from scrimmage were fifth in franchise history at the time of his retirement.
+His 7,365 yards from scrimmage were fifth in franchise history.

-During his career, he caught passes from 13 different players, played for several different head coaches, and worked for two different owners.
+During his 11-year career with the Jets, he caught passes from 13 different quarterbacks, played for four different head coaches, and worked for two different owners.

 Chrebet was formally honored by the New York Jets on "Wayne Chrebet Day" during halftime of the September 23, 2007 game against the Miami Dolphins.

 Chrebet wore #80 for his entire 11-season career as a Jet.
 The Jets have not reissued the number since he retired, and it is generally understood that no Jet will wear that number again in the foreseeable future.
 He was formally inducted into the New York Jets Ring of Honor during halftime of the Monday December 1, 2014 game against the Miami Dolphins.

+Chrebet's career history was named one of the greatest rags-to-riches stories in the history of professional sports by Sports Illustrated later that year.